-- 2. Explain how the instructional plan and curriculum will meet the needs of English Language Learner (ELL) students, including the following: - a) Methods for identifying ELL students. - b) Specific instructional programs, practices, and strategies the school will employ to ensure academic success and equitable access to the core academic program for ELL students. - c) Plans for monitoring and evaluating the progress and success of ELL students, including exiting students from ELL services.
+- 2. Explain how the instructional plan and curriculum will meet the needs of English Language Learner (ELL) students, including the following: - a) Methods for identifying ELL students. - b) Specific instructional programs, practices, and strategies the school will employ to ensure academic success and equitable access to the core academic program for ELL students. - c) Plans for monitoring and evaluating the progress and success of ELL students, including exiting students from ELL services. - a.

-a.
 Identification: A Home Language Survey will be administered to every student at the time of enrollment.
-If the dominant home language is a English, the student will be language other than scheduled for the state-identified English language administration of proficiency screener/test, the W-APT.
-If the student is identified as LEP based on performance on the W-APT, then ESL staff will document the identification, language instructional program qoals, appropriate and appropriate instructional and testing accommodations in the LEP plan/documentation.
+If the dominant home language is a language other than English, the student will be scheduled for administration of the state-identified English language proficiency screener/test, the W-APT.
+If the student is identified as LEP based on performance on the W-APT, then ESL staff will document the identification, appropriate language instructional program goals, and appropriate instructional and testing accommodations in the LEP plan/documentation.